Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Local Sales Tax Rates

-In addition to the state sales tax rate, it’s important to be aware of any local sales tax rates that may apply depending on where you are making a purchase.
+In addition to the state sales tax rate, it’s important to be aware of any local sales that may apply depending on where you are making a purchase.
 Local sales tax rates in Connecticut can vary, with some municipalities adding an additional percentage on top of the state rate.
 This means that the total sales tax you pay at checkout may be higher in certain areas compared to others.

 • Local sales tax rates can vary by city or county, so it’s important to be mindful of where you are shopping.